 his flock to look for one lost sheep?

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

-Q. Why did the good shepherd leave ninety-nine sheep to look for just ONE that was lost?
+Question: Why did the good shepherd, in Jesus parable, leave ninety-nine sheep to look for just ONE that was lost?
 Who watched over the ninety-nine sheep?
-Why didn't the sheep go astray after the shepherd left them?
+Why didn't the sheep go astray after they were left by their keeper?

-A. You've asked some interesting questions but I think they are based on a misunderstanding of the purpose of a "parable".
-A parable is not intended to portray a real life situation but is a simple story told to make a point.
+Answer: You've asked some interesting questions but I think they are based on a misunderstanding of the purpose of a "parable."
+A parable, like the one you are referring to commonly called the "good shepherd," is not intended to portray a real life situation but is a simple story told to make a point.

-The italicized portions (Matthew 18:14; Luke 15:7) represent the lesson or the point of the parables.
-The shepherd and the sheep are used only as an analogy that tie human emotions and logic to the emotions and logic of God and help us better understand how He thinks.
+The main characters of this story are used only as an analogy that tie human emotions and logic to the emotions and logic of God and help us better understand how He thinks.

 The parable does not present a real life situation.
 In the real world one would want to know the details of how the ninety-nine sheep were to be protected while the shepherd was gone.
 Adding such detail to the story, however, would serve no tangible purpose in making the point or teaching the lesson.